 Michelle Geiser, EdD, is a trauma specialized mental health professional who serves as the Program Director for Hope Coalition.
 Michelle works with children, adolescents and families to regain their personal power through education, prevention, advocacy and recovery.
 Michelle believes that empowered people build strong communities.
 She works to provide and sustain services to the community as a whole in order to build resilience.
 Michelle has helped to secure nearly 2 million dollars in federal funding for Henderson County to support those in need.
 She has supported the Henderson County Youth Council for five years acting as the lead advisor to 22 students representing all area public high schools.
 Michelle serves as an appointed member to the Juvenile Crime Prevention Council.
 She is a National Board-Certified Counselor, a Licensed Clinical Mental Health Counseling Associate, a Licensed School Counselor and Certified Trauma Professional.
 Michelle is a graduate of the Community Anti-Drug Coalitions of America (CADCA) National Coalition Academy.
 She is also a certified Nurturing Parenting Provider, Catch My Breath Provider, You Quit Two Quit provider, In-depth provider, and SBIRT certified.
 Michelle holds a Doctor of Education in Community Care and Counseling, Traumatology from Liberty University.

 Jessi Correa has lived-experience with childhood trauma and substance use.
 After losing her brother to an overdose in 2015, she began sitting on Hope Coalition board meetings and volunteering in the community.
 For several years, she has shared her story to local students during the annual Week of Hope.
-She has also spoken at community events and trainings, such as the Henderson County Opioid Leadership Forum and the Parent’s University drug education forum at Blue Ridge Community College and law enforcement's annual Crisis Intervention Training.
+She has also spoken at community events and trainings, such as the Henderson County Opioid Leadership Forum, Parent’s University drug education forum at Blue Ridge Community College and law enforcement's annual Crisis Intervention Training.

-Jessi has completed various substance use and prevention trainings with CADCA (Community Anti-Drug Coalitions of America), ADAPT (A Division for Advancing Prevention and Treatment) and SAMHSA (Substance Abuse and Mental Health Services Admin) and the Recovery Can Happen Peer Support Specialist program.
+Jessi has completed various substance use and prevention trainings with CADCA (Community Anti-Drug Coalitions of America), ADAPT (A Division for Advancing Prevention and Treatment), SAMHSA (Substance Abuse and Mental Health Services Admin) and the Recovery Can Happen Peer Support Specialist program.
 She brings over 20 years experience in business and database management to the role of Operations Manager, and looks forward to growing with Hope Coalition and serving the community.